Understanding Linux Wildcards and File Matching

-Linux wildcards, also known as shell wildcards or globbing patterns, are special characters used to match and select multiple files or directories based on a pattern.
-These wildcards allow you to perform various file operations, such as copying, moving, or deleting, on a group of files that match the specified pattern.
+Linux wildcards, also known as shell wildcards or globbing patterns, are special characters used to match and select files and directories based on their names.
+These powerful tools allow you to perform various file management tasks more efficiently, saving you time and effort.

-The most commonly used wildcards in Linux are:
+to select multiple files or directories at once.
+The most commonly used wildcards are:

 *